iluwatar/java-design-patterns/null-object/README.md

 Real world example

 > We are building a binary tree from nodes.
 There are ordinary nodes and "empty" nodes.
 Traversing
-> the tree normally should not cause errors, so we use null object pattern where necessary.
+> the tree normally should not cause notificationErrors, so we use null object pattern where necessary.

 In plain words